 The result is a set of projects that comply with our aim and vision for this market:

 Real projects, real people, real benefits (we don’t trade business plans!), and emission reduction plus poverty alleviation.

-We pride ourselves that at least 70% of net carbon revenue is returned to the project beneficiaries as cash or reinvestment.
+We pride ourselves that across our projects at least 70% of net carbon revenue is returned to the project beneficiaries as cash or reinvestment.
 In the period 2008 to 2016 we managed to return an average of 91% of carbon revenue to projects, after audit fees, legal costs and registry fees.

 Credible Carbon is a registry that was designed to support projects (not itself!) and constantly seeks to reduce the transaction costs for small, poverty alleviating projects that also reduce greenhouse gas emissions using methodologies recognised by the CDM.

 Credible Carbon’s volume of traded credits has grown over the past six years from 8 000 tCO2; in 2010 to over